 The film deals with Cal's desperate search for his roots: renewing the acquaintance with his mother and regaining the love of his father.
 After some painful experiences, Cal rediscovers the power of family ties and the meaning of romantic love.
 These two kinds of love, the film says, are needed by every adolescent to grow up as a healthy “normal” person.
 It's significant that in the first sequence, Cal follows his mother, and in the last, he is in the room of his dying father.
 For most of the film, however, Cal is alone, isolated from everybody.

 For a film pretending to be an epic, it contains a small number of characters.
 Most of the scenes are theatrical confrontations between two characters (Cal and his mother, Cal and his father), in which revelations are declared and confessions made.
 The narrative is structured as a melodramatic Biblical allegory.
 Adam Trask is a distant, stern, and self-righteous father, devoting all his attention to Aron, his “good” son.
 Cal is the “bad” son, often referred to as an animal and compared to his mother Kate, a bad woman running a saloon.
 (For a film of the l950s, it's interesting that Kate is not “punished” and does not die, as in the book).
 Abra is a good girl, though, she too, by her own admission, has a streak of badness in her.
-As such, she is the mediator between the two brothers and between Cal and his father.
-Engaged to Aron, she is clearly in love with Cal.
-She is the only person Cal can confide in, because being motherless, she has experienced loneliness herself.
+As such, she is the mediator between the two brothers, and between Cal and his father.
+Though engaged to Aron, she is clearly in love with Cal.
+Abra is the only person that Cal can trust and confide in, because being motherless, she is ultra-sensitive and has experienced loneliness herself.

 Throughout the film, Cal is told he is “nasty, mean, and scary.”
 But he is basically a good, warm, passionate boy, whose motivation for his entire behavior is frustration for not being loved by his father.
 Jealous of his father's undivided attention to his brother, Cal attempts every possible means to regain his love.
 Trask's business dream is to refrigerate produce, which can then be transported to the East, for which purpose he bought an icehouse.
 Cal first attempts to get his father's attention through pragmatic means, by stealing a coal chute to load the produce, but instead of praise he gets reproached.
 On his father's birthday, he presents him with the money he has saved, but his father reprimands him for profiteering.
 Aron takes the spotlight, when he announces his birthday present: his engagement to Abra.